• Skip to main content

 Breakfast Enchiladas with Poblano Sauce ingredients A Wicked Whisk

-One of my favorite breakfast foods is making what we call ‘breakfast scramble’ .. it’s basically a breakfast hash, I guess.
-It’s where you take all of your favorite breakfast items like eggs, bacon, onion, cheese, hasbrowns and combine them all together once everything has cooked.
-That’s basically what we are doing with these Breakfast Enchiladas except once we do that, we are rolling our breakfast hash up in tortilas, covering them with Creamy Roasted Garlic Poblano Sauce and more cheese and baking them off in the oven.
-This, friends, is what Heaven on Earth is all about!
+That’s basically what we are doing with these Breakfast Enchiladas, except once we do that, we are rolling our breakfast hash up in tortillas, covering them with Creamy Roasted Garlic Poblano Sauce and more cheese and baking them off in the oven.

 Breakfast Enchiladas with Poblano Sauce are hearty, spicy and perfect for feeding a crowd.
 Made with eggs, bacon, sausauge crumbles and spicy potatoes, these Breakfast Enchiladas are the tastiest way to start the day. | A Wicked Whisk